-We connect a Linear-Motion FB (a Clock FB) to rotate the Rocker with a constant angular velocity.
+We connect a Linear-Motion FB to rotate the Rocker with a constant angular-velocity.

 This Step helps to understand:

-1.Centripetal Acceleration and Force that is a result of the circular motion of the center-of-Mass
+1.Centripetal Acceleration and Force from the circular motion of the Center-of-Mass

 STEP 2: Add a Linear-Motion FB